AllYarnsAreBeautiful/ayab-manual/docs/installation/software.md

 ### Installation

-Download the Windows setup from [ayab-knitting.com](https://ayab-knitting.com/ayab-software/).
+Download the Windows setup from [Github Releases Page](https://github.com/AllYarnsAreBeautiful/ayab-desktop/releases/tag/1.0.0).

 Run the setup, install AYAB and run it with the icon on your Desktop.